pmalipio/commitviewer/README.md

 * commmitId - the commmit Id
 * author - the author and email
 * date - date in the git log format
-* message - the subject (first message line) when using the command line client.
+* message - the commit message.

-Since these are the default for git log.
+Since these are the defaults for git log.

 If a page is not found it returns an empty list.